 Juan Ponce de León is said to have arrived in Florida at the shores of the future county in 1513.
 "Mosquito County" was formed while the state was still a territory, and on some maps is absorbed into an unofficial "Leigh Read" county between 1839 and 1845.
 "Saint Lucia County" was created in 1844: it was renamed Brevard County in 1855 after George Washington Brevard, who served as Florida State Controller from 1854 to 1860.

-Weather Check: Look at the weather forecast for the area before you visit.
-Operational Status: Confirm that the business is operational on the day you plan to visit, considering public holidays and any reported closures.
+Weather Conditions: Look at the weather forecast for the area before you visit.
+Check Business Status: Confirm that the business is operational on the day you plan to visit, considering public holidays and any reported closures.